suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-fetch-uri-list {#suit-directive-fetch-uri-list}

-suit-directive-fetch-uri-list uses the same semantics as [suit-directive-fetch](#suit-directive-fetch), however it iterates over the [URI List](#suit-parameter-uri-list) to select a URI to fetch from.
+suit-directive-fetch-uri-list uses the same semantics as suit-directive-fetch ({{suit-directive-fetch}}), except that it iterates over the URI List ({{suit-parameter-uri-list}}) to select a URI to fetch from.

 #### suit-directive-copy {#suit-directive-copy}

-suit-directive-copy instructs the manifest processor to obtain one or more payloads, as specified by the component index. suit-directive-copy retrieves each component listed in component-index, respectively.
-If component-index is True, instead of an integer, then all current manifest components are copied.
+suit-directive-copy instructs the manifest processor to obtain one or more payloads, as specified by the component index.
+As described in {{index-true}} component index may be a single integer, a list of integers, or True. suit-directive-copy retrieves each component specified by the current component-index, respectively.
 The current manifest's dependent-components are not automatically copied.
 In order to copy these, they MUST be specified in a component-index integer.

 The behavior of suit-directive-copy can be modified by setting one or more of SUIT_Parameter_Encryption_Info, SUIT_Parameter_Compression_Info, SUIT_Parameter_Unpack_Info.
 These three parameters each activate and configure a processing step that can be applied to the data that is transferred during suit-directive-copy.

-suit-directive-copy reads its source from [suit-parameter-source-component](#suit-parameter-source-component).
+suit-directive-copy reads its source from suit-parameter-source-component ({{suit-parameter-source-component}}).

+If either the source component parameter or the source component itself is absent, this command fails.

 #### suit-directive-run {#suit-directive-run}

 suit-directive-run directs the manifest processor to transfer execution to the current Component Index.
 When this is invoked, the manifest processor MAY be unloaded and execution continues in the Component Index.
-Arguments are provided to suit-directive-run through [suit-parameter-run-arguments](#suit-parameter-run-args) and are forwarded to the executable code located in Component Index in an application-specific way.
+Arguments are provided to suit-directive-run through suit-parameter-run-arguments ({{suit-parameter-run-args}}) and are forwarded to the executable code located in Component Index in an application-specific way.
 For example, this could form the Linux Kernel Command Line if booting a Linux device.

 If the executable code at Component Index is constructed in such a way that it does not unload the manifest processor, then the manifest processor may resume execution after the executable completes.
 This allows the manifest processor to invoke suitable helpers and to verify them with image conditions.